Student Carers

 • A letter from a counsellor / support worker or an organisation such as the Carers Trust, a local Carers Centre

 NB: Medical evidence of the person being cared for is not sufficient unless accompanied by one of the above as evidence.
-It is important to note that you must gain written permission from the person being cared for if you share their medical information.
+You must gain written permission from the person being cared for if you share their medical information.

-There may be additional sources of evidence that would be considered suitable, but if the student is unable to provide the evidence requested, an adviser will discuss this in further detail – email specialistsupport@salford.ac.uk.
+There may be additional sources of evidence that would be considered suitable, but if the student is unable to provide the evidence requested, an adviser will discuss this in further detail.
+Please email specialistsupport@salford.ac.uk with any further questions regarding this.

 6. Use of awards